AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Some hypotheses and questions may include:

-1) is the problem related to dissolved air flotation?
+1) Is the problem related to dissolved air flotation?
 Dissolved air coming out of flocculation can cause flocs to float to the top.

 After asking the operators, we are told that there are not any bubbles in the sedimentation tank.

-2) is the problem regularly intermittent?
+2) Is the problem regularly intermittent?
 Is there anything that we can correlate these fluctuations to?

 After asking the operators, we are told that the floc volcanoes appear in the early afternoon each day.